vboomi/PhlatCam/README.md

 # Contents and Instructions

 - ./design/ : Design of PhlatCam phase mask.
-- ./recon_simple/ : A simple single-step reconstruction code. (has psf included in the directory)
+- ./recon_simple/ : A simple single-step reconstruction code. (psf included in the directory)
-- ./refocus/ : Reconstructing refocus stack from single lensless capture.
+- ./refocus/ : Reconstructing refocus stack from single lensless capture. (psf download instructions included in the directory)
-- ./3D/ : Reconstructing 3D image from signle lensless capture.
+- ./3D/ : Reconstructing 3D image from signle lensless capture. (psf download instructions below)

 Instructions and details can be found inside each of the sub-directory.